dready92/PHP-on-Couch/doc/couch_client-document.md

 Storing a document
 ==================

-The method **doc_store($doc)** store a document on the CouchDB server. $doc should be an object.
+The method **storeDoc($doc)** store a document on the CouchDB server. $doc should be an object.
 If the property $doc->_rev is set, the method understand that it's an update, and as so requires the property $doc->_id to be set.
 If the property $doc->_rev is not set, the method checks for the existance of property $doc->_id and initiate the appropriate request.

 The response of this method is the CouchDB server response.
 In other words if the request ends successfully the returned object should be :